uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 A similar approach is taken by the `errata-import.pl` script by Steve Meier [1].
-The script contains a list of supported versions and checks in runtime, whether the API version of the Uyuni/SUMA server is contained in this list.
+The script contains a list of supported versions and checks on runtime, whether the API version of the Uyuni/SUMA server is contained in this list.

 This works well, until the user needs to target both Uyuni and SUSE